The Best Hot Springs in Iceland

 Beyond visiting Iceland’s hot springs, what else do you plan on doing during your trip?

-If you plan on visiting one of Iceland’s most popular driving routes, such as the Golden Circle or the South Coast, or the Ring Road, you can choose to rent a 2WD vehicle in the summer, but you’ll need a 4WD vehicle in the winter.
-If you’re going to any of the fjords or F-roads in the Icelandic Highlands, you’ll need a 4WD vehicle, as the roads are unpaved and often include river crossings (check out our guide to F-roads for more info).
+If you plan on visiting one of Iceland’s most popular driving routes, such as the Golden Circle or the South Coast, or the Ring Road, you can choose to rent a 2WD vehicle in the summer, but you’ll need a 4x4 vehicle in the winter.
+If you’re going to any of the fjords or F-roads in the Icelandic Highlands, you’ll need a 4x4 vehicle, as the roads are unpaved and often include river crossings (check out our guide to F-roads for more info).

 How many people are you travelling with?

 Lastly, as you pick your rental car for your Iceland hot springs road trip, you’ll want to consider how many people you're travelling with, as that will determine how big of a car you need.
-If you’re travelling alone or as a couple, or a small family, a 2WD vehicle is often large enough to fit everyone, as well as your luggage.
-Any groups or families bigger than two people and a child, though, often require a 4WD vehicle.
+If you’re travelling alone or as a couple, or with a small family, a 2WD vehicle is often large enough to fit everyone, as well as your luggage.
+Any groups or families bigger than two people and a child, though, often require a 4x4 vehicle.

 Ready to Explore Iceland’s Hot Springs?

 Experiencing Iceland’s hot springs is a can’t-miss activity for any Iceland trip.
-Whether you visit one of the hot springs recommended above or all 11, you won’t regret seeing these magnificent natural pools for yourself.
+Whether you visit one of the hot springs recommended above or all of them, you won’t regret seeing these magnificent natural pools for yourself.
 So, ready to start exploring?
 You plan the hot spring itinerary and we’ll outfit you with the perfect vehicle to get you there.
 Check out all the Lava Car Rental options and find the best fit for your travel needs.